 Children are becoming myopic at a younger age.6

-This results in faster progression and ultimately a higher level of myopia and increasing dependence on glasses and/or contact lenses with the associated lifestyle challenges this inevitably brings.
+This results in faster progression and ultimately, a higher level of myopia.
+Subsequently, children would become increasingly dependent on glasses and/or contact lenses with the associated lifestyle challenges they would experience.

 Why does myopia matter?